Java

 ESP IDF

-C++ Æthernet client library provided as a github repository which you are free to clone/submodule or copy near your project.
+C++ Æthernet client library is provided as a GitHub repository which you are free to clone/submodule or copy near your project

-1. Add an aether-cleint-cpp to your project as a submodule
+1. Add aether-cleint-cpp to your project as a submodule.
+Run in console:

 git submodule add ‘https://github.com/aethernetio/aether-client-cpp.git’